 Bake for 30 minutes or until lightly golden brown on top.

 Top with milk or yogurt.

-You can substitute half whole wheat flour and you can even half the sugar if you'd like, I usually just add in a few extra tablespoons of flour if I cut the sugar.
-Some people like to do half sugar/half maple syrup to add that yummy fall flavor.
-Get creative and play around with this recipe - there are so many substitutes you can try!
+Sometimes I like to do half sugar/half maple syrup to add that yummy fall flavor.
+Get creative and play around with this recipe - there are so many fruits and nuts you can try!